-The last leg of the journey to get into our accommodation for the following two nights, the Steall Hut, was by foot.
-The cottage is roughly a mile from the parking, accessible by a hiking trail.
-Firing up torches, the trail welcomed us with a sign "DANGER OF DEATH," but as it is at least 3 feet wide and well maintained, no issues raised.
+Our accommodation for the following two nights, the Steall Hut, is roughly a mile from the parking lot.
+And so, the last leg of the journey was on foot.
+We fired up our torches, and the access trail welcomed us with a sign "DANGER OF DEATH."
+But, since it is at least three feet wide and well maintained, no issues raised.
 The clouds got blown away, and the moon was bright enough to navigate the trail even without the torch.
-I ended walking a bit further from the rest, as the song of the valley was too good to pass on.
-The cascading river and shivering leaves performed a symphony, and I was a happy human being.
+I ended being antisocial and walked a bit further from the rest, as listening to the symphony of shivering leaves and a cascading river nearby was too good to break with a chatter.
+The valley performed one banger song after another, and I was a happy human being.

-At one point, the noise of the falling water started to be more and more prominent, and we knew we are close.
-Thing is, the Steall Hut is situated just underneath an enchanting waterfall of the same name: Steall Falls - and them are among the the main reasons for the glen's fame.
-To get into the hut, you need to cross a bridge over the river.
-Well, bridge... two linked steel wires for your feet, and another two wires for you to hold.
+At one point, the noise of the falling water started to be more and more prominent, and we knew we were close.
+The thing is, the Steall Hut is situated just underneath an enchanting waterfall of the same name: Steall Falls — they are the main reason for the glen's fame.
+To get into the hut, one needs to cross a bridge over the river.
+Well, bridge... two linked steel wires for your feet, and another two for you to hold.
 A feature I was looking forward to.

 Once in the hut, food, chat, sleep.
 Simple.
-The next morning, I woke up eager for the day.
-And as I went outside to brush my teeth, the expectations turned into the reality.
+The following day, I woke up eager for the day.
+And as I went outside to brush my teeth, the expectations turned into reality.

 The daylight exposed the glen, but also the Steall Falls into their full beauty.

-My plan for the day was to hike the Ring of Steall, around 20Km / 12mi long loop that goes up the southern ridge, and scales four Munros (mountains over 3,000 ft tall) before descending back to the glen.
-When others got up, I asked who else is keen about the hike, and a few said so.
-However, the procedure of getting ready was taking long, and the light outside was too good to just sit and wait, doing nothing.
-So I mentioned that I'll wait on the trailhead, and climbed the slope near the waterfall to get some vistas.
+The plan for the day was to hike the Ring of Steall, around 20Km / 12mi long loop that goes up the southern ridge and scales four Munros (mountains over 3,000ft tall), before descending back to the glen.
+When others got up, I asked who else was keen about the hike, and a few said so.
+However, the procedure of getting ready was taking long, and the light outside was too good just to sit and do nothing.
+So I mentioned that I'd wait on the trailhead, and I climbed the slope near the waterfall to get some vistas.

-It didn't took that long of the ascent, and we entered a white kingdom.
+It didn't take that long of the ascent, and we entered a white kingdom.

-I was curious whether the exposed ridge will be swiped by wind, but nope.
-Maybe a bit, but nowhere as bad as it could have been.
-The sun was stronger than the wind, which isn't an usual pattern here.
+I wondered whether the exposed ridge would be swiped by wind, but nope.
+Nowhere as bad as it could have been.
+The sun was stronger than the wind, which isn't a usual pattern here.
 And speaking of the ridge being exposed, it made some sections of the trail rather fun.
-It's not challenging, but it required attention to the line choice and balance, which was nice.
+It's not challenging, but it requires attention to the line choice and balance.

-Meanwhile, clouds were rolling in and out, creating a colorful theater.
+Meanwhile, clouds were rolling in and out, creating a colourful theatre.

 Giving views on some of the most remote bits of the Highlands..

 Getting further, we found a rock ledge to shelter us from the fresh breeze, where we made a lunch stop.
-Then we established how's everyone doing, and opted to skip the last mountain to take a detour by using a longer route, but without the good sized elevation difference that would need to scaled if we'd stay on track.
+Then we established how's everyone doing and opted to skip the last mountain to take a detour by using a longer route, but without the good-sized elevation difference that would need to be scaled if we'd stay on track.